 Junior Ranger programs are available to children.
-These programs offer a hands on learning experience for children.
-Among the activities available to participants are hiking in the desert, cooking trail food on a back pack stove, day camps, and twilight explorations.
+These programs offer a hands-on learning experience for children.
+Among the activities available to participants are hiking in the desert, cooking trail food on a backpacking stove, day camps, and twilight explorations.
 There are also self-guided Junior Ranger programs.
 Packs for these self-guided programs are available in the visitor’s center.
 The primary purpose of the Junior Ranger program is to ensure future stewardship of our country’s national parks through education.

 There is an online version of the Junior Ranger program available to those who live too far from any national park.
 For more information, visit Web Rangers.

 The Annual Fiesta de Saguaro is a celebration held in the park that celebrates the Hispanic heritage of the area.
 Visitors can experience traditional dances, lectures, music, food, and crafts that are all part of this rich cultural heritage.
 There is also a children’s area which features crafts and piñata breaking.
 In 2012, the Fiesta de Saguaro was held the first weekend in March.